 Then there are hikers that are still in the “go” mode.
 My friends Kim and Jim did another 10 miles while Penny (who goes for the same reason that I do) and I went up on the Knob to relax and enjoy.
 Nothing wrong with wanting to get as many miles as you can, it’s just not what I want anymore.
 The good thing is everyone was OK with it.

 Penny and I met Jacob up on the knob.
 He was leaning against a tree with his earphones in and reading a book.
 Here was his email to me:

 I knew something needed to be done to change the way I’ve been living.
-When I came to Roanoke, I found all this free time outside of work where I was able to take advantage of it.
+As a result, I thought I would look into what are natural blood thinners and see how I could include them in my diet.
+And when I came to Roanoke, I found all this free time outside of work where I was able to take advantage of it.
 I hike, not just to kill myself and cover so many miles a day, but to find the beauty in life and relax in God’s great creation.
 Since the last week of school this past semester, I’ve suffered terrible anxiety that came out of nowhere.
-Is it possible its because I’m constantly thinking about the blood clot that could’ve killed me?
+Is it possible it’s because I’m constantly thinking about the blood clot that could’ve killed me?
 Possibly because I’m 10 hours from home in a city where I have no family?
 I’ll never be for sure.
 It’s a traumatic experience in my life but through it, I was able to find myself, grow closer to God, and regain my physical and mental health.

 Here we are now, four months, four blood-thinning prescription refills, countless hours of hiking, and a healthier lifestyle later.
 I enjoyed meeting and talking to you on the trail!
 Enjoy your future hikes!